Technical Skills

 Introducing the Individual Development Plan (IDP)

 One way to accomplish this is to set up an Individual Development Plan (IDP).
-You can do this on your own, or do it through your program department.
-AAAS offers a format of an IDP for graduate school that you can make use as a career planning tool for:
+You can do this on your own or do it through your program department.
+AAAS offers an IDP format for graduate school that you can use as a career planning tool for:

 • self-assessment